 Panda Security is an expensive antivirus that comes with a feature set to match the price tag.
 That glitz doesn’t hold substance, though, with a mediocre VPN and password manager offering.
 The same holds true for the interface, which stumbles when you apply pressure.

 Despite those shortcomings, Panda is rated as one of the most secure antiviruses on the market.
 As long as you can get through the clunky user experience and price tag, you’ll be protected.

 Panda offers a one-month free trial, which we recommend you download and test yourself.
 A lot of the experience comes down to personal preference.
-If you want more options, make sure to read our other antivirus reviews.

 Let us know if you’ve used Panda Security in the comments below and, as always, thanks for reading.